 Lesson 3: The Digestive System Our third lesson looks at the digestive system.
 The digestive system’s job is to break food down into nutrients that can be used to provide energy for our bodies.
 Our body uses two types of digestion: mechanical digestion such as chewing crushes and breaks down food into smaller pieces, and chemical digestion such as stomach acid which softens and breaks food into nutrients that can be absorbed by our cells.
 During the process of digestion, food travels through the mouth, esophagus, stomach, small intestine, and large intestine. at each stage of digestion, mechanical and chemical digestion take place until any remaining non-digestible parts of the food are removed from our body as waste.
 During this lesson, we will also be making digestive fluid and conducting an experiment to observe the process of digestion.
 Download PDF Notes

 Lesson 4: The Skeletal and Muscular Systems In lesson 4, we will examine the skeletal and muscular systems.
 The bones that make up our skeletal system serve two major purposes.
 Long bones, such as those in our arms and legs, provide a supporting framework for our bodies.
-Bones like our skull and ribs provide protection for our other body systems.
+Bones such as our skull and ribs provide protection for our other body systems and internal organs.
 The muscular system works together with the skeletal system to allow our bodies to move.
-Skeletal muscles, or muscles that are attached to our bones, expand and contract, allowing our bodies to move.
-Smooth involuntary muscles, such as those lining our digestive organs, work inside our bodies to control processes such as digestion and respiration.
+Skeletal muscles, or muscles that are attached to our bones with tendons, expand and contract, allowing our bodies to move.
+Smooth involuntary muscles, such as those that line our digestive organs, work inside our bodies to control important processes such as digestion and respiration.
 Download PDF Notes

 Lesson 5: The Nervous System We will end our study of human body systems by learning about the nervous system.
 This body system serves as a sort of control center for the entire human body.
 Our nerves send tiny electrical impulses to and from our brain to relay information about internal and external conditions and to receive instructions.
 In many ways our brain is similar to a computer, processing information and sending signals to our other organs and body systems related to senses and movement.
 Our nervous system is made up of the brain, spinal cord, and nerve cells called neurons.
 Download PDF Notes